Nonparametric Partial Disentanglement via Mechanism Sparsity: Sparse Actions, Interventions and Sparse Temporal

 \textbf{Sparse temporal dependencies.} In what precedes, we made use of the sparsity of the graph $\hat\mG^a$ to argue that $D\vv$ must also be sparse.
 We now show a similar intuition based on the sparsity of $\hat\mG^z$.
 Starting from \eqref{eq:first_deriv}, instead of differentiating w.r.t. $\va^\tau$, we will differentiate w.r.t. $\vz^\tau$, for some $\tau < t$, which yields:

 where $H^{t,\tau}_{z, z} {q}$ is the Hessian matrix of second derivatives of $q$ w.r.t. $\vz^t$ and $\vz^\tau$, and analogously for $H^{t,\tau}_{z, z} \hat{q}$.
-Using an argument perfectly analogous to Equations~\eqref{eq:crucial_argument}~to~\eqref{eq:zero_derivative}, we can show that, whenever $\mG^z_{i,j} = 0$, we also have $(H^{t,\tau}_{z,z}q)_{i,j} = 0$, and similarly for $\hat\mG^z$ and $H^{t,\tau}_{z,z}\hat q$.
+Using an argument perfectly analogous to Equations~\eqref{eq:crucial_argument}~to~\eqref{eq:zero_derivative}, we can show that whenever $\mG^z_{i,j} = 0$, we also have $(H^{t,\tau}_{z,z}q)_{i,j} = 0$, and similarly for $\hat\mG^z$ and $H^{t,\tau}_{z,z}\hat q$.
 In other words, $H^{t,\tau}_{z,z}q \subseteq \mG^z$ and $H^{t,\tau}_{z,z}\hat q \subseteq \hat\mG^z$.
-Therefore, analogously to~\eqref{eq:hessians_intuitive_2}, regularizing $\hat\mG^z$ to be sparse intuitively should force $D\vv$ to be sparse as well, i.e. bringing us closer to disentanglement:
+Therefore, analogously to~\eqref{eq:hessians_intuitive_2}, regularizing $\hat\mG^z$ to be sparse intuitively should force $D\vv$ to be sparse as well, i.e., bringing us closer to disentanglement:

-The crux of our technical contribution in this work is to make the above arguments formal and characterize precisely what will be the sparsity structure of $D\vv(\vz)$ (hence of $\mV$) based on the ground-truth graph $\mG$ (Theorems~\ref{thm:nonparam_dis_cont_a}, \ref{thm:nonparam_dis_disc_a} \& \ref{thm:nonparam_dis_z}).
+The crux of our technical contribution in this work is to make the above arguments formal and precisely characterize what the sparsity structure of $D\vv(\vz)$ (hence, $\mV$) will be based on the ground-truth graph $\mG$ (Theorems~\ref{thm:nonparam_dis_cont_a}, \ref{thm:nonparam_dis_disc_a} \& \ref{thm:nonparam_dis_z}).
 We also provide conditions on $\mG$ to guarantee complete disentanglement (Proposition~\ref{def:disentanglement}).

-\subsection{Graph preserving maps}
+\subsection{Graph Preserving Maps}

 Theorems~\ref{thm:nonparam_dis_cont_a}, \ref{thm:nonparam_dis_disc_a}, \ref{thm:nonparam_dis_z} \& \ref{thm:expfam_dis_z} will show how regularizing $\hat\mG$ to be sparse can force the dependency graph of the entanglement map $\vv$ to be sparse as well.
 These results characterize the functional dependency structure of the entanglement map $\vv$ as a function of the ground-truth graph $\mG$.
 This link will be made precise thanks to the notion of graph preserving maps, which we define next.
 Before going further, we need to set up the following notation.